 Subaru have a history of placing function before form but in the case of the XV, it seems that the company have rethought to level out the balance, giving it great presence on the road or off it!
 However, not just looking well, the Subaru XV rides excellently too, offering fun on winding back roads, with the assurance that you can approach any obstacle with no concern or worry.

-Offering a choice of diesel and petrol engines, this compact SUV is a reliable choice in any variant, delivering a spacious, comfortable interior that features plenty of practical storage spaces, rugged features and a go anywhere presence that rivals the Skoda Yeti.
+Offering a choice of diesel and petrol engines, this compact SUV is a reliable choice in any variant, delivering a spacious, comfortable interior that features plenty of practical storage spaces and rugged features.
+Browse our latest Subaru XV lease deals below to find out more.

 There may be more engaging Crossover models but few of them are more reassuring to drive than the XV, thanks to its permanent Symmetric 4WD system that really comes into its own in wet or wintry conditions.
 This set-up also helps off road too of course, aided by 220mm of ground clearance.
 That’s not enough to allow you to tackle the Rubicon trail, but it’ll be enough to get most owners pretty much anywhere they need to go.

 The XV's basic shape is a fairly faithful representation of the Crossover norm but it's got a purposeful, chunky stance and some very interesting details that have been subtly developed as part of the minor facelift.